ShaiCh1/Young_Driver_Risk_Profiling_and_Accident_Prediction/README.md

-# Young_Driver_Risk_Profiling_and_Accident_Prediction
----

-## Young Driver Risk Profiling and Accident Prediction
+# Young Driver Risk Profiling and Accident Prediction

-This project demonstrates a full machine learning workflow aimed at analyzing risk factors for young drivers and predicting accident involvement.
-The solution integrates multiple data sources related to demographics, driving behavior, and traffic violations.
+This project presents a full machine learning workflow for analyzing young drivers’ risk profiles and predicting their likelihood of being involved in a traffic accident.
+The data combines demographic information, driving history, accident records, and traffic violations to generate actionable insights and train predictive models.

-### Project Overview
+## Project Structure

-The analysis includes:
-- Data integration from three separate datasets:
-  - **Drivers dataset** – contains demographic information, license history, and restrictions.
-  - **Accidents dataset** – includes records of accidents and circumstances.
-  - **Violations dataset** – contains traffic violations by the driver or their parents.

-### Objectives

-1. **Driver Profiling**
-   Use clustering techniques to group young drivers into distinct behavior/risk profiles based on a variety of features including experience, restrictions, and parental history.
+The project is divided into two main parts:

+### 1. Driver Profiling with Clustering

+- Goal: Identify distinct groups of young drivers based on their background and behavior.
+- Methods: Clustering techniques (e.g., KMeans) were applied after extensive feature engineering to group drivers into meaningful profiles.
+- Analysis: Each group was characterized by features such as driving experience, license restrictions, parental accident history, and demographic attributes.

-2. **Accident Risk Prediction**
+### 2. Accident Risk Prediction

-   Train a supervised model to predict whether a young driver is likely to be involved in an accident.
+- Goal: Train a model to predict whether a young driver is likely to be involved in an accident.
+- Model: Random Forest Classifier.
+- Class Imbalance: Handled using SMOTE oversampling.
+- Evaluation: Model performance evaluated on validation and test sets using accuracy, precision, recall, F1-score, and confusion matrix.

+## Datasets

+Three data sources were used:

+- `K1`: Young drivers’ demographic and licensing data.
+- `K2`: Accident records, including type and severity.
+- `K3`: Traffic violation history for the driver and their parents.

+These datasets were merged using a consistent anonymized driver ID.

-### Key Steps
+## Key Techniques

-- Data cleaning and preparation
+- Data cleaning and imputation.
-- Feature engineering, including handling of missing values and encoding of categorical variables
+- Feature engineering and aggregation of accident/violation histories.
-- Clustering to identify driver profiles
+- Handling categorical variables via one-hot encoding.
+- Train/Validation/Test splitting (70/15/15).
-- Data balancing using SMOTE
+- Oversampling using SMOTE to address imbalanced classes.
+- Clustering and group analysis using unsupervised learning.
-- Model training using Random Forest
+- Model training and evaluation using scikit-learn tools.
-- Evaluation using classification metrics and confusion matrix

-### Technologies Used
+## Technologies

 - Python
 - pandas, NumPy